cozy-creator/sui-playground/modules/noot_standard/README.md

 - Show example implementation with Outlaw Sky; how do to do mints?
 - Show example implementation with different royalties
 - Think about auctions
+- The Sui core includes a url standard with has commits of content; that could be useful.
+Perhaps integrate that

+### Problems to Solve

+- on-chain metadata should be compact.
+However, how do we turn that metadata into a human-readable format?
+My suggestion is to have some sort of ancilliary off-chain functions (typescript perhaps) that map on-chain data into human-readable strings

+### Definitions

+Noot: a unit of ownership on a cryptographic ledger